-Our attorneys have filed a personal injury lawsuit on behalf of victims of the Nuns Fire and the series of smaller fires that merged with it, alleging that PG&E’s failure to update aging infrastructure and maintain trees near its power lines caused the fires.
+Our team of attorneys have filed a lawsuit on behalf of victims of the Nuns Fire alleging that PG&E’s failure to update aging infrastructure and maintain trees near its power lines caused the fires.
+The fire lawsuits seek money in excess of what is already covered by insurance.
+We also assist our clients with home insurance & personal property inventories.

 Read a copy of the Nuns Fire Lawsuit.

 Nuns Fire survivors may have legal claims to compensation from PG&E for property losses, serious injuries, and other damages.
-Explore your options and your claims with a trusted fire attorney today, free.
+Fill out the form to the right to explore your options and your claims with a trusted wildfire attorney today, free.
+Hablamos Español.

 The Nuns Fire began on October 8, 2017 and burned over 56,000 acres in Napa and Sonoma counties.
 Before the fire was fully contained on October 31, 2017, it destroyed almost 7,000 structures and damaged over 400 more.
+It also resulted in 2 fatalities.
 Almost 80 percent of the land burned by the Nuns Fire was privately owned.

 Areas affected by the Nuns Fire include the Oakmont watershed, the Highway 12 corridor between Nuns Canyon and the City of Sonoma, Mount Veeder, Bennett Valley, and the western portion of Napa Valley.
 The communities of Glen Ellen and Kenwood were particularly hard hit.